 Covers the preparation and use of accounting information to support managerial planning, control and decision making.
 Introduces cost classification and behavior concepts, cost-volume-profit analysis, the use of budgets, cost-control systems, standard costs, variance analysis, cost-based decision making, and cash flows.

-BU 111 Introduction to MIS (Management Information Systems) - Professor Karen Popovich
+BU 111 Excel and Business Applications - Professor Karen Popovich

 Introduces students to the role of information technology and information systems in formal organizations.
 Includes study of the use of information technology to build efficient and effective information systems.
 Focuses on development of information systems that provide meaningful information for management decision making.
 This course will have a project focused on using Excel to analyze and organize data that in turn is used to inform decision making for a real organization.